PhineasNa/HawkCoin/README.md

 So what does that mean about HawkCoin?
 --------------------------------------

-It's a copy of whatever the Litecoin thing is.
+It's a copy of whatever the Hawkcoin thing is.
 Idk i just followed a tutorial i'm not coding god or something, whoever came up with the blockchain idea in the first place is.

 WHAT'S A BLOCKCHAIN...?
 ---